-This article describes a Windows service workaround to enable Wowza Transcoder Intel Quick Sync and NVIDIA CUDA hardware acceleration.
+This article describes a Windows service workaround to enable the Wowza Streaming Engine™ media server software Transcoder to use Intel Quick Sync hardware acceleration.

-- Create a Windows Scheduled Task that runs the Wowza media server when a particular user logs on to the server.
+- Create a Windows scheduled task that runs Wowza Streaming Engine when a particular user logs on to the server.

 - Configure the server to automatically log on after reboot.